-- Feed juveniles once or twice a week, adults every one to two weeks. - Feed in a separate tank so that your snake doesn't associate your hand or the habitat being opened with feeding. - Fresh, clean, chlorine-free water should be available at all times in a large enough bowl to soak in.
+- Feed juveniles once a week, adults every one to two weeks. - Feed in a separate tank so that your snake doesn't associate your hand or the habitat being opened with feeding. - Fresh, clean, chlorine-free water should be available at all times in a large enough bowl for your ball python to soak in.